The Full Portuguese Way Cycle

 • More

-Today, you'll cycle along the River Tejo, transitioning from the cityscape of Lisbon to the charming countryside.
-Your destination is Azumbuja, a town known for its historic charm and picturesque surroundings.
-An optional afternoon transfer from Lisbon to Azumbuja is available for those who wish to spend more time in Lisbon.
+Today, embark on a scenic cycling journey along the River Tejo, leaving behind the bustling cityscape of Lisbon.
+As you pedal through the serene countryside, you'll be captivated by the stark contrast to the urban environment.
+Your destination is the quaint town of Azambuja, known for its historic charm and picturesque surroundings.
+For those who wish to spend more time in Lisbon, an afternoon transfer option is available.

 Read more